 Hammertoes are painful joint deformities that usually form on your second, third, or fourth toes.
-Because hammertoes can lead to chronic discomfort and even corns, skilled podiatrists Juliana Paternina, DPM, and Caroline Frugé, DPM, provide innovative treatment options at Foot & Ankle Premier Specialists’ locations in Hoboken and Bloomfield, New Jersey, and Midtown West, Manhattan in New York City.
+Because hammertoes can lead to chronic discomfort and even corns, skilled podiatrists Juliana Paternina, DPM, and Caroline Frugé, DPM, provide innovative treatment options at Foot & Ankle Premier Specialists’ locations in Hoboken and Bloomfield, New Jersey.
 Get started on your hammertoe treatment plan by booking an evaluation online today.
 You can also call your nearest office directly to schedule a visit.

 Hammertoes develop over time if there’s an imbalance in connective tissues that are supposed to keep your toes straight.
 In most cases, inherited foot mechanics are to blame.

 For example, if you have a second toe that’s longer than your big toe, that second toe can’t lie flat when you slip on snug or pointy shoes.

 Instead, your toe has to scrunch up to be able to fit into your shoes.
 This trains muscles and tendons to get used to this abnormal bend, so they begin keeping your toe in this unusually bent position.